Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 On the far end of the stage, Bob Gross handled bass, comfortably perched and grooving to the music while beams of light were burning into his skull.

 Drummers are a tough shot for me.
 Other than some daylight shots of Cheap Tricks Bun E. Carlos, I don’t think I’ve ever really managed to get a decent performance shot of a drummer.
-They often seem to have the least lighting, hidden behind their kit, and they move more than any other performer.
+They often seem to have the least lighting hidden behind their kit, and they move more than any other performer.

 The End of the Night

 I shot through the first three songs, which is plenty of time with a band like this that stretches out on each song.
 Although part of my mind was on getting out – both because of my early wake-up call and Krysten’s warning that the Orlando Magic game would soon let out and clog the roads – the truth is that I didn’t have any more shots in my imagination.

 The good part is that I was happy to shoot a performing band and I had some challenges to think through while doing it.
-The not so good part was worrying about the lighting and whether I’d have any decent images when I got home to review.
+The not-so-good part was worrying about the lighting and whether I’d have any decent images when I got home to review.

 This opportunity was really good in the sense that I didn’t have to face a lot of restrictions.
-I wasn’t told of any limitation when I got there, though there are some basic assumptions (no flash, don’t get in the way of the customers trying to enjoy the show).
+I wasn’t told of any limitations when I got there, though there are some basic assumptions (no flash, don’t get in the way of the customers trying to enjoy the show).

-Although I had my 24-70, I found that I preferred sticking with my 70-200 and hanging back a bit.
-I think my approach gave me better angles than I would’ve had if I’d gone up to the stage and shot low, but perhaps that’s personal preference.
+Although I had my 24-70, I preferred sticking with my 70-200 and hanging back a bit.
+My approach gave me better angles than I would’ve had if I’d gone up to the stage and shot low, but perhaps that’s my preference.
 In any case, it was nice to have enough space to make that choice.

 The trick now is to keep shooting.
 Perhaps I’ll find another opportunity at The Social, but I’d like to check out some of the other venues in town.
-That means it’s time to research more, make some contacts and see where I can get another chance to shoot.
+That means it’s time to research more, make some contacts, and see where I can get another chance to shoot.